chebee7i/twitter/info/mongo.md

 But this still failed since mongodb has a hard limit of 16 MiB per document.
 To store all tweets mentioning a particular hashtag would be too large.
-So we remove the "tweets" field.
+So we removed the "tweets" field.

 We also created an index for the counts.
 -1 for descending from high to low.